smartadserver/smart-instream-ios-samples/README.md

 ## Installation

-For installation and getting started, please check [the complete documentation](http://documentation.smartadserver.com/instreamSDK/).
+For installation and getting started, please check [the complete documentation](https://documentation.smartadserver.com/instreamSDK/).

+### ObjC & Swift SVSJWSample

+First, you need a JW Player user account.
+Once it's done, do not forget to set your _JWPlayerKey_ in the _Info.plist_ file of the sample project.